rremple/intervalidus/readme.md

 ```

 The result shows the unique feature combinations in each release-based interval (note that releases 3, 4, and 5 share
-the same feature set, i.e., the combination of feature A and C is "valid" in all in the [3..5] release interval):
+the same feature set, i.e., the combination of feature A and C is "valid" in the [3..5] release interval):

 ```text
 Set(Feat(A), Feat(C))